pbrisbin/arch-setup/README.md

 - An SSH key, my dotfiles and `pass(1)` store
 - Finally, X and XMonad

-It will then instruct me to finishing configuring GPG manually.
+I will need to finish configuring GPG manually.
 For my own reference, because I always forget, that means the following:

 - Mount my encrypted flashdrive of master keys with truecrypt
 - Add a new signing key for this machine: